 A) Enter your “Full Name”

-B) Enter your “Google Account Email Address”
+B) Enter your “Contact Email Address”

-D) Select One option for “Identify the content on Google Maps that you claim might lead to fraudulent activity.”
+D) Select one option for “Identify the content on Google Maps that you claim might lead to fraudulent activity.”
 (Sadly there’s not an option for all of the above).
-In this case I choose “Title”
+In this case I choose “Title.”

 - Phone Number

 E) “What is the public URL for the location*” Here you will add the exact Google Maps URL for the Spam/Duplicate/Fake business listings.
 The URL for this field must be google.com/maps (google.ca/maps or other URLs are not accepted).